The rational homology of spaces of long links: A cosimplicial model for the singular chain complex of the space of long links

 \end{rmq}

-We are now ready to prove Theorem~\ref{thm1}, which states that the cosimplicial chain complex $L_*^{\bullet}$ defined above (see Definition~\ref{cosimplicial_defn}) is a cosimplicial model for the singular chain complex of the space $\overline{\mathcal{L}}_m^d$ of long links with $m$ strings in $\mathbb{R}^d$.
+We are now ready to prove Theorem~\ref{thm1}, which states that the cosimplicial chain complex $L_*^{\bullet}$ defined above (see Definition~\ref{cosimplicial_defn}) is a cosimplicial model for the singular chain complex of the space $\overline{\mathcal{L}}_m^d$ of long links of $m$ strands in $\mathbb{R}^d$.

-\begin{proof}[\emph{\textbf{Proof of Theorem~\ref{thm1}}}] For $d > 5$, we have the following weak equivalences
+\begin{proof}[\emph{\textbf{Proof of Theorem~\ref{thm1}}}] For $d \geq 4$, we have the following weak equivalences

 \end{proof}